 Three causes of climate change

 Buildings, meat, and cars are the biggest producer of greenhouse gas emissions.
 But especially meat is a topic, which is never addressed.
-1.3 billion cows take up about 23 percent of the land mass of the Earth.
+1.3 billion cows take up about 23 percent of the landmass of the Earth.
 They produce methane, which is a major contributor to global warming.
-Many prophetic voices and leaders around the world talking about climate change would never suggest people change their diet, but I rather eat vegan.
+Many prophetic voices and leaders around the world talking about climate change would never suggest people change their diet, but times are changing.

 Thanks to car sharing we are going to eliminate around 80 percent of the vehicles in the world.
 The next generations don’t want to own cars.
 The remaining 200 million vehicles are going to be electric.
 These facts make a little sad….
 I love the charm of old cars.